ksylvest/omniai/README.md

     role: 'system',
     content: 'You are a helpful assistant with an expertise in geography.', },
-  {
-    role: 'user',
-    content: 'What is the capital of Canada?',
+  'What is the capital of Canada?'
-  },
 ]
 completion = client.chat(messages, model: '...', temperature: 0.7, format: :json)
-puts(completion.choice.message.content) # '...'
+completion.choice.message.content
 ```

 #### w/ a Collection of Files